-The social and environmental mitigation programs already initiated in the implementation phase, and that will continue throughout the construction phase, aim to establish actions to proactively mitigate, prevent, control and compensate for the environmental impacts that could be caused by the mining and processing activity to be carried out by the Company once it enters the production phase.
+The social and environmental mitigation programs already initiated in the implementation phase, and that will continue throughout the construction and operations phases, aim to establish actions to proactively mitigate, prevent, control and compensate for the environmental impacts that could be caused by the mining and processing activity to be carried out by the Company once it enters the production phase.
 These programs and actions, which are described below, are linked to one or more UN-SDGs:

-- Ongoing programs and actions initiated in 2020: - Solid waste management program - Uses the 5Rs: reuse, rethink, reduce, refuse and recycle - Activities performed: - Installation of selective collections - Environmental education - Control - Final destination - Plan for the re-utilization of waste and tailings: - The plan entails the characterization of the tailings and the search for potential partners in ancillary industries that may have an interest in its use - Environmental education program: - Given the pandemic situation, the Company has been working to reorganize this activity, including a thorough review of its scope in preparation for the operational phase.
-The program is expected to resume in the second quarter of 2022 - The program will focus on presenting to the communities several aspects related to environmental issues including selective collection, water and sewage treatment, and climate change - In an effort to disseminate the program in the community despite pandemic limitations, the Company promoted training for its employees, through lectures and distribution of educational booklets, covering topics such as environment and work safety (ways to minimize environmental impacts, environmental preservation and work safety) - Prioritization and professional qualification program for local suppliers: - Aims to prepare and train personnel to perform functions during the implementation and operation of the project, prioritizing local labor.
-Select courses include:
+- Ongoing programs and actions initiated in 2020:

+- Solid waste management program

+- Uses the 5Rs: reuse, rethink, reduce, refuse and recycle

+- Activities performed:

+- Installation of selective collections

+- Environmental education

+- Control

+- Final destination

+- Plan for the re-utilization of waste and tailings:

+- The plan entails the characterization of the tailings and the search for potential partners in ancillary industries that may have an interest in its use

+- Environmental education program:

+- Given the pandemic situation, the Company has been working to reorganize this activity, including a thorough review of its scope which will include the North Pit, South Pit and Barreiro open pit, expected to be concluded by June, in preparation for the operational phase.
+The program resumed early in the second quarter of 2022